A Randomized Controlled Trial Comparing the Efficacy and Safety of Oral Tofacitinib vs. Methotrexate in Moderate-to-Severe Alopecia Areata

 TLDR Tofacitinib is more effective than methotrexate for treating moderate-to-severe alopecia areata.

-This study compared the efficacy and safety of oral tofacitinib and methotrexate in treating moderate-to-severe alopecia areata in 36 patients.
-After 6 months, 50% of patients on tofacitinib achieved a SALT score ≤ 20, compared to 33% on methotrexate.
-Tofacitinib also showed a greater improvement in scalp hair assessment and a higher percentage of patients with over 90% improvement in SALT score.
-Both treatments reduced psychological distress with no significant adverse effects, though tofacitinib had a higher incidence of dyslipidaemia and other mild side effects.
-The study suggests tofacitinib is more effective, but larger studies are needed to confirm these results and investigate the role of alkaline phosphatase activity.
+This randomized controlled trial compared the efficacy and safety of oral tofacitinib and methotrexate in treating moderate-to-severe alopecia areata in 36 patients.
+Participants were divided into two groups: Group A received tofacitinib, and Group B received methotrexate, over a 6-month period with a 3-month follow-up.
+The primary outcome was achieving a SALT score ≤ 20, with 50% of Group A and 33% of Group B reaching this target.
+Tofacitinib showed greater efficacy, with 33% of patients achieving more than 90% improvement in SALT score compared to 11% in the methotrexate group.
+Both treatments improved scalp hair assessment PRO scores and reduced psychological distress, with no significant adverse effects.
+However, tofacitinib was associated with higher rates of dyslipidaemia and other mild adverse events.
+The study suggests that tofacitinib may be more effective than methotrexate, but larger studies are needed to confirm these findings and investigate the role of alkaline phosphatase activity.

 Discuss this study in the Community →